-MPE is dedicated to becoming the area’s preferred employer and currently employs more than 60 people.
-Mountain Parks Electric, Inc. is an Equal Opportunity Employer and Provider.
+MPE is dedicated to being the area’s preferred employer.
+We employ more than 60 people in Grand and Jackson Counties.
+Current openings are listed below.
+Mountain Parks Electric, Inc. is an equal opportunity employer and provider.

-MPE offers competitive salary and benefits, a generous Health Savings Account company match and competitive 401(k) employer match, a flexible and safe work environment, and an incredible opportunity to live and work in the Rocky Mountains.
-In addition MPE offers temporary housing allowance and moving assistance.
+MPE offers competitive salary and benefits, a generous Health Savings Account company match and competitive 401(k) employer match, a flexible and safe work environment, bonus programs, and an incredible opportunity to live and work in the Rocky Mountains.
+In addition MPE offers temporary housing allowance and/or moving assistance to experienced candidates.

-Hourly wage for this position is dependent on qualifications and experience.
-Interested candidates should submit their resume and cover letter and contact us to complete an application.
+Salary for this position is dependent on qualifications and experience.
+Interested candidates should submit their resume and cover letter to and contact us to complete an application.
 This position will remain open until filled.

 “I really like working here.
 My job is interesting, fun and rewarding.
 My co-workers' professionalism and personalities create an enjoyable work atmosphere.”